MultiSafepay/docs/content/payments/refunds-and-chargebacks/chargebacks/chargeback-reasons-and-required-evidence.md

 {{< details title="Reason code 13.7: Cancelled service and/or merchandise" >}}

-The cardholder canceled or returned the product/service.
+The cardholder cancelled or returned the product/service.
 Or, you did not properly disclose, or did disclose but did not apply, a limited return or cancellation policy at the time of the transaction.

 To dispute this type of chargeback, you need to provide: